inductiva/inductiva/README.md

 # Large scale simulations made simple

 **Inductiva API** provides dozens of open-source physical simulation packages from your laptop.
 Users can start simulating right away, with no hardware setup issues and no software configuration headaches.
-Additionally, we provide a transparent way to scale your simulations to the next-level with one line of code.
+We provide a transparent way to scale your simulations to the next level with one line of code.

-Whether you want to start applying simulation to solve scientific/engineering problems or you are a power user of a specific open-source simulator, **Inductiva API** is here to help you.
+Whether you want to start applying simulation to solve scientific/engineering problems or you are a power user of a specific open-source simulator, **Inductiva API** is here for you.

 Our goal is to provide researchers and engineers with an easy and fast way to scale their simulations and explore various designs.